mir-am/LightTwinSVM/README.md

 git clone https://github.com/mir-am/LightTwinSVM.git
 cd LightTwinSVM && .\win-setup.ps1
 ```
-When the installation is finished, a binary executable will be launched for using the program.
+When the installation is finished, a batch file "ltsvm.bat" will be created to run the program.

 ## User Guide
 LightTwinSVM is a simple console application.
 It has 4 steps for doing classification.
 Each step is explained below: <br />